Precision scales, servers and much more

-Kettles and water boilers
+Kettle and water boiler

-Kettles and water boilers with a finely curved neck („gooseneck spout“) facilitate the precise brewing of coffee and help to measure the amount of water.
+Kettles and kettles with a finely curved neck („gooseneck spout“) facilitate the precise brewing of coffee and help to measure the amount of water.
 Kettles with temperature adjustment allow water to be heated to a desired temperature.
 For brewing coffee, we always recommend a water temperature between 92 – 96 °C, because boiling water burns the coffee and makes it taste bitter.

-The paper filters
+The paper filter

 Paper filters should always be made of tasteless filter paper so as not to affect the aromas of the coffee.
 We offer paper filters in different sizes for the hand filter, the Aero Press and the Chemex.
 A tip for preparation: Rinse your filter once with (hot) water before use to rinse out any remaining paper particles.

 Filter coffee machines